Creating a fun & sustainable trails system for Chaffee County

 We will only send you info about this planning process, nothing else.

-The goal of the planning process is to create a community-driven strategic plan to conserve natural resources while providing a spectrum of outdoor recreation experiences across all lands countywide.
+The facilitated planning process will create a strategic plan to conserve natural resources while providing a spectrum of outdoor recreation experiences across all lands countywide.
 The plan will consider:

 - Erosion mitigation